kamakazee/news-worthy/README.md

 ---

-# Setup
+# Quickstart
 Fork and clone this repository, once that is done, follow the steps below to get up and running.

 ## Project dependencies

-- Express
-- Jest
+Minimumum versions of following modules required for this repository

-- supertest
+- Node.js v18
-- PostgreSQL
+- PostgreSQL 8.7.3

-To install all the dependencies run the following command in the terminal
+To install required dependencies run the following command in the terminal

 ```
 npm install